 Walking through your completed project

 For a Pella job, after all work and cleanup is complete, the crew lead will walk through the job with you and demonstrate how to operate each window unit.
 You should be completely happy with the quality of work and comfortable with the operation of your windows.
-Ask the crew any final questions you may have and point out any areas of concern.
+Ask the crew any final installation questions you may have and point out any areas of concern.

-For most companies, there will be a follow-up process for you to provide feedback, good or bad.
+For most window replacement companies, there will be a follow-up process for you to provide feedback, good or bad.
 Your feedback is valuable.
 It’s documentation of your comments if anything is wrong or that you’re completely satisfied.
 They’ll make sure any remaining issues are resolved.

 Installation day brings the window replacement process to an end.
 The investment of time and money you put into the project finally pays off and you can start enjoying a more beautiful, more comfortable home.